intel/zephyr.js/docs/net.md

-    String host;          // Host the client should connect to String localAddress;  // Local address to bind to Number localPort;     // local port to bind to String family;        // Version of IP stack, deafults to 4 }
+    String host;          // Host the client should connect to String localAddress;  // Local address to bind to Number localPort;     // local port to bind to Number family;        // Version of IP stack, deafults to 4 }

 dictionary AddressInfo {